2022 Shanghai COVID-19 outbreak: Impacts

 The outbreak and the strict response had significant economic impacts.
 Oil prices fell globally.
 By mid-April, the lockdown had led to Shanghai residents complaining of food shortages.

 On April 12, the United States ordered all nonessential workers at the Shanghai consulate to leave.

-During late March, Zhang Wenhong, a doctor who made many speeches during the pandemic, has been absent for a few events, some media suspect that this is a "sign" made by Shanghai government.
+During late March, Zhang Wenhong, a doctor who made many speeches during the pandemic, was absent fomr a few events, some media suspected that this was a "sign" made by Shanghai government.

 Popular culture depictions

 After the outbreak, artist Wang Yuanchao created the Shanghainese-language song "Steamed Eggs with Clams" (Chinese: 蛤蜊炖蛋), (Note: This song's title is approximately homophonic with "isolate and wait" (隔离等待), moreso in Shanghainese.) which described how people in Shanghai work together to prevent the spread of COVID-19.
 The song got considerable attention on the internet upon its publication.
 On March 27, the song "First Snap Up Groceries, Then Do Nucleic Acid" (Chinese: 先抢菜，再做核酸) was published on the WeChat Public Account; it got over 100,000 views in the first ten minutes after being published.
 Afterwards, the three authors renamed the song to "Buy Groceries" and uploaded it to NetEase Cloud Music, where it received more than 200,000 views.
 The song uses with humorous Shanghainese lyrics.

 A gala celebrating the Covid response was planned on April 12 but got cancelled after public outcry.

 An April 22 montage called The Sounds of April (四月之声) featured clips of government announcers and events such as pet-killing, child separation, and medical delays.
 The author also included some positive events like people sharing foods with in area and stated it was meant to be neutral.
 Many posts, including the original one, containing the montage were quickly taken down and netizens attempted to fight its removal on WeChat by various edits.
 Some users even tried to change their username on platforms like Weibo to protest.
 The original video had been played more than 5 million times before it was taken down.

 In late April to early May, online personality Dawn Wong produced Fake News with Alison Alison (爱丽森假新闻), an English-language, Chinese-subtitled satirical news show about lockdown conditions, from her residence in Shanghai.
 She posted two episodes to Weibo and YouTube, both being censored on the former.
 She was arrested on May 11 shortly after posting the second episode and was released after a two-hour "talk" resulting in the unlisting of these videos from YouTube.

+Wuheqilin created his artwork Shanghai Must Not Fall during the outbreak.
+The illustration depicts hazmat-clad figures shutting gates as a swarm of snakes attempt to pour through.
+Wuheqilin dedicated the artwork to the "fighters in Shanghai".